AntonioCoppe/notion-template-shop/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 The repository now includes the open source **storefront** under the `storefront/` directory.
-Deployments on Vercel are configured to use this folder automatically via `vercel.json`.
+Deployments on Vercel build this folder thanks to the commands defined in `vercel.json`.

 ## Getting Started